angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The easiest way to grant access to the repository is to implement this with tokens.
-Tokens can be used instead of a password for Git over HTTPS (*this is want we want to do*), or can be used to authenticate to the Github API (*angular-cli-ghpages is right now not using the Github API at all*).
+Tokens can be used instead of a password for Git over HTTPS (*this is what we want to do*), or can be used to authenticate to the Github API (*angular-cli-ghpages is right now not using the Github API at all*).

 > **⚠️ Warning:** Treat tokens like passwords and keep them secret.
 Always use tokens as environment variables instead of hardcoding them into your code!